TrueFi-Protocol/truefi-spec/README.md

 - maxLoan: Maximum Loan Size
 - minRate: Minimum Loan APY
 - riskAversion: Risk Aversion Factor
-- participation: how many TRU required to approve a loan
+- participationFactor: how many TRU voted per USD size of loan required to approve

 **note:** riskAversion measures how much worse it is to lose $1 than it is to gain $1.